-Adiabatic elimination has been systematically studied \cite{van1985elimination}, but its use in relativistic settings has received little attention.
-Relativistic stochastic mechanics provides a natural context for applying this technique.
-One reason is that the covariant formulation of relativistic stochastic mechanics is defined on the mass shell bundle, whereas familiar observable physical phenomena occur in spacetime.
+{Adiabatic elimination is a powerful method when analyzing systems with variables evolving on different timescales, in which the characteristic parameters separate the dynamics into distinct scales, and these parameters (or their inverses) can often be treated as infinitesimal quantities from the perspective of the slower timescales.
+Methods that separate fast and slow variables and remove the fast variables from the final effective description are collectively known as the adiabatic elimination of fast variables.} This method has been systematically studied \cite{van1985elimination}, but its use in relativistic settings has received little attention.
+Relativistic stochastic mechanics provides a natural context of applying this technique.
+One reason is that the covariant formulation of relativistic stochastic mechanics is defined on the mass shell bundle, whereas the familiar observable phenomena occur in spacetime.
 This necessitates a coarse-graining procedure in order to meaningfully connect theoretical predictions with experimental observations.
 Another reason is the curiosity about how relativistic thermodynamics degenerates to classical equilibrium thermodynamics.
 This transition cannot be fully captured by the naive `Newtonian limit'; rather, a more detailed analysis requires a systematic treatment of adiabatic elimination within the relativistic stochastic framework.

 The present paper aims to develop the second approach as described above.
-We try to deduce the diffusion equation in spacetime from the covariance framework, by using the method of the adiabatic elimination of fast variables, which is powerful in analyzing systems with variables evolving on different timescales, in which the characteristic parameters separate the dynamics into distinct scales, and these parameters (or their inverses) can often be treated as infinitesimal quantities from the perspective of the slower timescales.
-Here we restrict our analysis to (1+1)-dimensional Minkowski spacetime, where the intrinsic geometry is trivial, which significantly simplifies the analysis.
+We try to deduce the diffusion equation in spacetime from the covariant framework, by using the method of the adiabatic elimination of fast variables.
+Here we restrict our analysis to (1+1)-dimensional Minkowski spacetime, where the intrinsic geometry is trivial.
+This significantly simplifies the analysis.